 - MSU Student Aid Grant (SAG)

-- (FAFSA required) The MSU Student Aid Grant (SAG) is available to undergraduate and graduate students based on need.
+- (FAFSA required) The MSU Student Aid Grant (SAG) is available to undergraduate students based on need.
 Students must be Michigan residents.
 There is no separate application, and the award will disburse automatically once you are registered.
 The amount listed on the award offer assumes full-time enrollment.
 The disbursed amount will be lower for less than full-time enrollment.

 - MSU Detroit Compact Scholarship (2906N)

 - (FAFSA required) The Detroit Compact is a partnership of business, community organizations, government agencies and public colleges and universities including MSU.
 The Compact is awarded to Detroit public school students and guarantees the student will have sufficient grant funds, through a combination of federal, state, and MSU funding, to cover the average cost of tuition and fees at the instate rate.
 All other grants and scholarships are counted before Detroit Compact is awarded.
 Students may not have both a Compact and a Wade McCree award.

 - MSU Wade McCree Jr. Incentive Scholarship (2898N)